 Danone’s commitments and achievements regarding its sustainability priorities are externally assessed.

-The Environmental, Social and Governance (ESG) ratings, which assess us on our overall sustainability strategy (MSCI, Vigeo-Eiris, Sustainalytics...), address mainly financial audience whereas thematic rankings, which assess us on specific topics such as nutrition and health issues (ATNI), climate change (CDP) or gender equality (Bloomberg Gender Equality Index), address a broader scope of stakeholders.
+The Environmental, Social and Governance (ESG) ratings, which are assessing us on our overall sustainability strategy (MSCI, Vigeo-Eiris, Sustainalytics...), address mainly financial audiences whereas thematic rankings, which are assessing us on specific topics such as nutrition and health issues (ATNI), climate change (CDP) or gender equality (Bloomberg Gender Equality Index), address a broader scope of stakeholders.

 - Their relevance in regard to our strategic priorities and commitments.